Hugh Mercer

 Hugh Mercer (January 16, 1726 – January 12, 1777) was a Scottish brigadier general in the Continental Army during the American Revolutionary War.
 He fought in the New York and New Jersey campaign and was mortally wounded at the Battle of Princeton.

 Mercer was born in Pitsligo, Aberdeenshire, Scotland and studied medicine at the University of Aberdeen.
 He served as an assistant surgeon in Charles Edward Stuart's army during the Battle of Culloden in the Jacobite rising of 1745.

 The uprising failed, and Mercer escaped to the Province of Pennsylvania where he lived in Greencastle, near Mercersburg, Pennsylvania and Fredericksburg, Virginia.
 He worked as a physician and established an apothecary.
 He served alongside George Washington in the provincial troops during the French and Indian War, and he and Washington became close friends.

 Early life and education

 Mercer was born on January 16, 1726, in Pitsligo, Aberdeenshire, Scotland to Ann Monro and the Reverend William Mercer, a minister in the Church of Scotland.

 At age 15, he began studying medicine at the University of Aberdeen's Marischal College, and graduated as a physician in 1744.
 He served as an assistant surgeon in the army of Charles Edward Stuart during the Jacobite rising of 1745, and was present at the Battle of Culloden when Charles' army was defeated on 16 April 1746.

-As a fugitive in his homeland in 1747, Mercer fled Scotland after months in hiding.
+As a fugitive in his homeland, Mercer fled Scotland after months in hiding.
 In the fall of 1746, he departed Leith by ship and sailed to Philadelphia.
-He settled in Pennsylvaniva near Greencastle, now known as Mercersburg, and practiced medicine as a physician and apothecary for eight years.
+He settled in Pennsylvania near Greencastle, now known as Mercersburg, and practiced medicine as a physician and apothecary for eight years.